 Recognizes Nabati poetry books that are authentic in both form and content and constitute a notable addition to this poetic field.

 Considers works of art that use visual tools to read, perform, and embody Sheikh Zayed’s poetry and Nabati poetry in general.
-These include Arabic calligraphy, plastic art, short films, or songs.
+These include Arabic calligraphy, plastic art.

 Is granted to research studies on Nabati poetry which scientifically address the methods, content and lexicon of this poetry.